About this scholarship

 Selection process

-Applicants will be shortlisted by the Scholarships Office, and the recipient will be selected by a committee comprised of the Director, First Peoples Directorate, the Pro Vice-Chancellor Global and Education Pathways, and an Aboriginal Elder or Indigenous Academic as nominated by the Director of First Peoples Directorate.
+Applicants will be shortlisted by the Scholarships Office, and the recipient will be selected by a committee comprised of the Director, First Peoples Directorate, PVC Global, and an Aboriginal Elder or Indigenous Academic as nominated by the Director of First Peoples Directorate.

 Other

-• Students may be required to engage with media and news organisations to support the promotion of the scholarship.
+- Students may be required to engage with media and news organisations to support the promotion of the scholarship.
+ACU will support students with these arrangements.